stark1tty/awesome-PhD/README.md

 - [BIOICONS](https://bioicons.com/): A free alternative to BioRender.
 - [BIORENDER](https://biorender.com/): The all-in-one tool for research visualization in a free and paid verson.
 Visualize study designs and results, or even design whole posters using their tools and icons.
 - [DRAW.IO](https://github.com/jgraph/drawio): draw.io is a JavaScript, client-side editor for general diagramming and whiteboarding.
+- [LUCIDCHART](https://www.lucidchart.com/pages/): Lucidchart is the intelligent diagramming application that brings teams together to make better decisions and build the future.
 - [MICROSOFT VISIO](https://support.microsoft.com/en-us/office/select-a-template-in-visio-75a50ce3-6f12-4cf6-9b96-5e2026b8a3fe): Quickly create professional flow charts, timelines, process maps, organizational charts, IT architecture diagrams, floor plans, and more.
 - [SCIENTIFIC INKSCAPE](https://github.com/burghoff/Scientific-Inkscape): Extensions for figure editing and resizing scientific figures in [Inkscape](https://inkscape.org/), the FOSS vector editing software (similar to Adobe Illustrator).